onionhub/TIP/Revision.md

 - Current:
 Cl has been chosen 0 for all of the experiments except for the real-world images which we were sure that there is almost no noise in the images.
 - Revised:
 The sentence should be deleted completely.
 (Because, we have used Cl=1 for Fig. 7 and Fig. 9.
-It is not currect statement.)
+It is not a currect statement.)
 ```